Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Let's push him away casually.

-Throw the ball away with both hands from the chest.
+Throw the ball into the distance with both hands from the chest.

 They run after the ball.